 The most common dispute is usually over where a fence should be located, and more often than not, the existing fence turns out not to be on the title boundary.
 Builders and fencing contractors often take a ‘near enough is good enough’ approach which doesn’t bode well for the future.
 Only a licensed surveyor can help you determine where your boundary line is and where a fence should be placed.

 How Do I Find My Property Boundary Line?

 The only way to determine the location of your boundary is to have a residential identification survey performed by a licensed surveyor.
 If it’s not clear where your property boundary is, or there is a dispute, it’s important to hire a professional surveyor to make sure you erect your fence in the right place and avoid disputes with neighbours in the future.

 When you need to build, fix or replace a fence, there are a number of regulations that apply.
 It’s easier if you and your neighbour agree on the type of fence and where it should go, but if there is a dispute, these fencing FAQ from the NSW Department of Justice will help.

 If this is not possible due to the nature of the land, the fence should be built as close to the boundary as possible.

 Usually, costs will be shared between neighbours.
 However, if you opt to erect a fence without asking your neighbour to contribute financially, you may do so, but you must still come to an agreement regarding the type of fence.
 Found out more about who pays for a fence.

 To obtain a professional, accurate survey in the Shoalhaven, call Leslie & Thompson.
 Our surveyors are knowledgeable about state and local regulations and use the latest technology and the most accurate methods for our surveys.
-We’re ready to complete a fast survey so you can move forward with your fencing project.
+We’re ready to complete a fast and accurate survey so you can move forward with your fencing project.